A classification of Mengerian $4$-uniform hypergraphs derived from graphs: Introduction

 Generally, finding classes of normally torsion-free ideals have been a theme of many papers, nevertheless, some classes of such ideals emanate from graph theory.
 Particularly, it is well-known that a finite simple undirected graph is bipartite if and only if its edge ideal is normally torsion-free, if and only if its cover ideal is normally torsion-free, see \cite{GRV, SVV} for more information.
 Furthermore, in \cite[Theorem 3.3]{N3}, the authors stated that the Alexander dual of the monomial ideal generated by the paths of maximal lengths in a rooted starlike tree is normally torsion-free.
 In \cite[Theorem 3.2]{KHN1}, it has been shown that the Alexander dual of path ideals generated by all paths of length $2$ in rooted trees are normally torsion-free.

-More recently, it has been verifed in \cite[Theorem 2.8]{NQ} that if $G$ is a strongly chordal graph, then both $NI(G)$ and $DI(G)$ are normally torsion-free, where $NI(G)$ (respectively, $DI(G)$) stands for the closed neighborhood ideal of $G$ (respectively, dominating ideal of $G$).
-Moreover, based on \cite[Theorem 4.3]{NQ}, $DI(C_n)$ is normally torsion-free if and only if $n \in \{3,6,9\}$, the definitions of closed neighborhood ideals and dominating ideals and their properties can be found in \cite{NBR, NQBM}.
+Let $G$ be an undirected and simple graph.
+More recently, it has been verified in \cite[Theorem 2.8]{NQ} that if $G$ is a strongly chordal graph, then both $NI(G)$ and $DI(G)$ are normally torsion-free, where $NI(G)$ (respectively, $DI(G)$) stands for the closed neighborhood ideal of $G$ (respectively, dominating ideal of $G$).
+Moreover, when $C_n$ denotes the simple cycle graph on $n$ vertices, then based on \cite[Theorem 4.3]{NQ}, $DI(C_n)$ is normally torsion-free if and only if $n \in \{3,6,9\}$, the definitions of closed neighborhood ideals and dominating ideals and their properties can be found in \cite{NBR, NQBM}.